As part of Regulatory Services, the Safer Commercial Transport team regulates anyone who transports people or goods for a living.

-We focus on things that prevent harm to people, and we’ve built our regulatory response around those safety risks.
-Our top priorities are:
+We focus on things that prevent harm to people, and have built our regulatory response around those safety risks.
+Our priorities are:

-- Speed – which is a significant determinant to the outcome and/or severity of crashes
+- Speed – a significant determinant to the outcome and/or severity of crashes

-- Driver impairment – including fatigue, worktime breaches, drugs and distraction
+- Driver impairment – including fatigue, worktime breaches, alcohol, drugs and distraction

 - Restraints – wearing seatbelts can improve a driver’s chance of survival by 40 percent